-Area Served per plan of Reclamation
+*Area Served per plan of Reclamation, except PS10 which was determined by the District Engineer.

 ** Water supply from the Reservoir to the main flow way during low water elevations.

+*** Area is also included as part of the N8 basin because PS10 pumps into NPD8.

 Water Control Structures

-The District owns, operates and maintains the Reservoir Gate Structure also referred to as the West Water Control Structure (WWCS), which serves as the ultimate outfall for the District’s stormwater.
-The WWCS consists of four radial gates and one, 3-piece-sectional slide gate..
+The District owns, operates and maintains the Reservoir Gate Structure also referred to as the Outfall, which serves as the ultimate outfall for the District’s stormwater.
+The Outfall consists of five radial gates.
 The main flow way has a fixed crest weir and a two-gate structure which can be closed or opened in accordance with operational, water supply, and maintenance needs.

-Additionally, the District maintains the rights to access, modify, replace, and operate the gravity connection culverts that allow lands within the District boundary to drain to the lateral ditch system should the land owner be non-compliant with the operation and maintenance requirements of the District.
+Additionally, the District maintains the rights to access, modify, replace, and operate the gravity connection culverts that allow lands within the District boundary to drain to the lateral ditch system should the landowner be non-compliant with the operation and maintenance requirements of the District.

 Drainage Laterals